peering-manager/peering-manager/docs/setup/2-redis.md

 Manager for caching and queuing.

-This section explains the installation and configuration of a local Redis servce.
+This section explains the installation and configuration of a local Redis service.
 If you already have a Redis service in place, you can skip this step.

 Redis version 4.0+ is required so you may wish to check that your distribution can provide a compatible version.